Adriaan Reland: Early life

 Reland was the son of Johannes Reland, a Protestant minister, and Aagje Prins in the small North Holland village of De Rijp.
 Adriaan's brother, Peter (1678–1714), was an influential lawyer in Haarlem.
 Reland first studied Latin language in Amsterdam at age 11, and enrolled at University of Utrecht in 1693, at age 17, to study theology and philosophy.
 Initially interested in Hebrew and Syriac, he later began studying Arabic.
 In 1699, after obtaining his doctorate in Utrecht, Reland moved to Leiden and tutored the son of Hans Willem Bentinck, 1st Earl of Portland.
 The latter invited him to move to England, but Reland declined because of his father's deteriorating health.

 Academic career

 In 1699, Reland was appointed Professor of Physics and Metaphysics at the University of Harderwijk.
 By this point, he had achieved a good knowledge of Arabic, Hebrew, and other Semitic languages.
 In 1701, at age 25, he was appointed Professor of Oriental Languages at the University of Utrecht.
 Beginning in 1713, he also taught Hebrew Antiquities.
 This was extended with a chair in Jewish Antiquity.
+Reland was never able to visit the regions he described in his works, due to his sickly father.

 Reland gained renown for his research in Islamic studies and linguistics; his work being an early example of comparative linguistics.
 Additionally, he studied Persian and was interested in the relation of Eastern myths to the Old Testament.
 He published a work concerning East Asian myths, Dissertationum miscellanearum partes tres, in 1708.
 Moreover, he discovered the link for the Malay language to the Western Pacific dictionaries of Willem Schouten and Jacob Le Maire.